Storreslara/UH-SACNASxAltair_Workshop/README.md

 7. Install the following packages numpy, pandas, jupyter, scikit-learn, and Plotly in the environment by running the following command:

-   `conda install numpy pandas jupyter scikit-learn plotly`
+   `conda install -y numpy pandas jupyter scikit-learn plotly`

 8. Wait for the packages to finish installing.
 9. Go to the Git download page: https://git-scm.com/downloads, download and install your appropriate installer